humbleguidant/avn_exercise_oct_2024/README.md

 Then run 'docker compose up'.

-After docker image is initialized and running, view the application here: http://127.0.0.1:5000/
+After docker container is initialized and running, view the application here: http://127.0.0.1:5000/